 Complete the above puzzle to reveal our project logo.
-The jigsaw piece represents our understanding of gender based violence as a single part of a broader conversation about public health and wellbeing, and one that is fundamental to achieving an equitable and flourishing community for all.
+The jigsaw piece represents our understanding of gender-based violence (GBV) as a single part of a broader conversation about public health and overall health wellbeing.

 If you or someone you know has been affected by issues of GBV and are in need of support, please refer to our ‘Resources for Young People‘ section.